EsseteeStuff/removeBackground/README.md

 # removeBackground
 Remove backgrounds from images

+Full credits to <strong>Daniel Gatis</strong> https://github.com/danielgatis/rembg

+I only build an UI around it.

 Needed: python >= 3.7

 For windows users who don't have python installed, download the latest version from https://www.python.org.